Visitation Rights Lawyers

 From our Frisco, Texas, law office, the family law attorneys at Megan B. Rachel provide skilled representation and counsel to clients needing assistance with matters such as divorce, custody and support, and modifications or enforcement of child support orders.
-Contact her for a FREE initial consultation.
+Contact her for an initial consultation.

 The standard child visitation schedule for non-possessory parents includes the first, third and fifth weekends of the month, Friday through Sunday, and Thursday evening from 6:00 p.m. until 8:00 p.m.
 Holidays may be split evenly between both parents.

 An expanded standard visitation option may be available to non-custodial parents seeking additional time with the children.
 This schedule provides the non-possessory parent with child visitation from Thursday when school releases to Friday morning when school resumes and the first, third and fifth weekends, beginning on Friday at the time school is released until Monday morning at the time school resumes.
 With the expanded plan, the non-custodial parent has the children 40 percent of the time while the parent with primary possession has custody of the children 60 percent of the time.